 June 6, 2017:

-The Point of Health podcast features Donald Ingalls, Vice President, State and Federal Relations of BlueCross BlueShield of Western New York.
+The Point of Health podcast features Donald Ingalls, Vice President, State and Federal Relations of BlueShield of Northeastern New York.
 The episode covers the latest updates on Republican's efforts to repeal and replace the Affordable Care Act.